 The results of our data analysis for the five task types with numerical responses are shown in Fig.~\ref{fig:quant_tasks}.
 Tabular summaries of the results can be found in the supplemental text, available online.
 In the supplement, we also report confidence intervals of significant pairwise differences.
 The data analysis, outlined in Section~\ref{sec:data_analysis}, led to the following findings.

 \begin{itemize} \item \textbf{Estimate Administrative Unit}: Differences between treatments had no significant effect on the average accuracy.
-However, the Fligner-Killeen test rejected the null hypothesis of equal standard deviation in the normalized responses [$\chi^2(3) = 12.21$, $p < 0.01$].
-Pairwise Ansari-Bradley tests revealed that the selectable-legend-with-grid-lines treatment had a significantly smaller standard deviation ($0.21$) than the no-features treatment ($0.38$).
-Wilcoxon signed-rank tests detected that the median was different from zero in all but the no-feature treatment.
+However, the Fligner--Killeen test rejected the null hypothesis of equal standard deviation in the normalized responses [$\chi^2(3) = 12.21$, $p < 0.01$].
+Pairwise Ansari--Bradley tests revealed that the selectable-legend-with-grid-lines treatment had a significantly smaller standard deviation ($0.21$) than the no-features treatment ($0.38$).
+Wilcoxon signed-rank tests detected that the median was different from zero in all but the no-features treatment.
 Participants generally tended to underestimate the areas.
 The median ranged from $-0.14$ for the no-features treatment to $-0.25$ for the static-legend-only treatment.

 There was no evidence of a dependence of the response time on the treatment, but there was a significant effect on the task completion rate [$\chi^{2}(3) = 36.97, p < 10^{-7}$].
 When participants had access to a static legend with grid lines or a selectable legend with grid lines, all participants completed the task.
 The post-hoc analysis of the participants' task completion rate confirmed that there were significant differences between the treatments without grid lines (lower completion rate) and those with grid lines (higher completion rate).